netconstructor/codebender.cc/README.md

 Currently codebender.cc is running its beta and we are trying to fix issues that may (will) come up so that we can launch and offer our services to everyone!
 If you like what we do you can also support our campaign on [indiegogo](http://www.indiegogo.com/codebender) to also get early access to codebender!

-## How does ardoSerial come into the picture?

 ## Interested in more technical stuff?

 ## And what's the status?